 - CRALOG was honored with another Danish business award Gazelle 2021.

-With a fine-meshed network of 400 highly qualified and experienced certified personnel available in over 100 ports in 40 countries CRALOG offers an authorized service provider anytime and anywhere, and looks into a future with an ever-growing portfolio.
+With a fine-meshed network of highly qualified and experienced certified personnel available worldwide CRALOG offers an authorized service provider anytime and anywhere, and looks into a future with an ever-growing portfolio.

 Today, you will find CRALOG inspection certificates and statements of fitness on board vessels all over the world.